msknapp/website/content/principles/defensive.md

 * Fields become private.
 * Classes are often made immutable.
 * Functions validate all of their inputs very strictly.
+* Code "fails fast" if a problem is encountered.

 It might also lead to adopting certain code patterns such as:
 * The Singleton.